Why Do You Wake Up Around 3 AM Every Night?

 Understanding why this occurs can help treat this problem so you can catch a good night’s sleep.
 Here are some possible reasons for this habit!
 Let’s have a look!

-While it is not uncommon to get up several times when sleeping, on most occasions, you drift back without even realising it.
+While it is not uncommon to get up several times when sleeping, on most occasions, you drift back without even realizing it.
 The habit might result from stress or may be a symptom of insomnia.
 Let’s see:

 1. Excessive Stress